antzkr/LUKS-Mount-Bash-Function/README.md

     cont-close (container alias)

-1. You do not have to specify the path to the container itself, only to it's location directory.
+1. **You do not have to specify the path to the container itself, only to it's location directory**.
 The bash function will automatically display a list of available containers to mount.

 2. Keyfiles are auto-loaded from the same path as the container (eg. luks-container.keyfile).
 The bash function will ask for a custom path if keyfile is not found.